 Why diets fail: We all know dieting isn’t sustainable for 90% of the people who diet.
 But why?

 Popular culture tells us the convenient truth that if someone fails at dieting it’s because he or she lacks will power, is lazy, immoral and, frankly, in need of some loud shaming a la Jillian Michaels.
 It’s not hard to track this narrative to its source.
-Who wants us to believe that dieting is our personal failure instead of the failure of the diet itself?
+Who wants us to believe that dieting is our personal failure instead of the failure of the diet itself, while there is some controversial diets out there that people would blame it on.

 The $66B weight-loss industry, that’s who!